The weather-related developments connected to the used-vehicle industry arise seemingly by the day now that it’s near the height of hurricane season.

 “NADA created the Emergency Relief Fund to give immediate funds to these employees to help them bridge the gap until they can get their lives back together," said Wolters, who represents 1,300 franchised dealerships in Texas, in a news release.
 "We need those thousands of dealerships across the country to pull together to help these dealership employees get back on their feet.
 We really, really need everyone to step up and help us get through this.”

-The NADA Foundation is calling on dealers, dealer association groups and others to its Emergency Relief Fund, which is dedicated exclusively to providing financial assistance to dealership employees.
+The NADA Foundation is calling on dealers, dealer association groups and others to donate online to its Emergency Relief Fund, which is dedicated exclusively to providing financial assistance to dealership employees.

-Dealership employees who sustained personal property damage caused by the hurricane and flooding .
+Dealership employees who sustained personal property damage caused by the hurricane and flooding can apply for financial assistance.

 Since 1992, the NADA Foundation’s Emergency Relief Fund has provided more than $6 million to 9,200 dealership employees and their families across the country.